 The 2020 ESPP allows eligible employees to purchase up to an aggregate of 300,000 shares of the Company's common stock.
 Under the 2020 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of the Company's common stock at the end of the offering period.
 Each offering period under the 2020 ESPP is for six months, which can be modified from time-to-time.
 Subject to limitations, each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85 percent of the fair market value of our common stock at the beginning or end of each offering period, whichever is less.
 A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2020 ESPP, subject to the statutory limit under the Code.
-As of December 31, 2020, 245,553 shares were available for future sales under the 2020 ESPP.
+As of December 31, 2021, 7 shares were available for future sales under the 2020 ESPP.

 The 2020 and 2019 ESPP are considered compensatory plans with the related compensation cost expensed over the six-month offering period.
-For the year ended December 31, 2020 and 2019, \$23,000 and \$28,000, respectively were expensed.
-In January 2019, 177 shares that were purchased as of December 31, 2018, under the 2018 ESPP, were issued.
-Accordingly, during the quarter ended March 31, 2019, approximately \$3,000 of employee payroll deductions accumulated at December 31, 2018, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
-As of December 31, 2019, approximately \$9,000 of employee payroll deductions, which were withheld since July 1, 2019, the commencement of the offering period ending December 31, 2019, were included in accrued expenses in the accompanying balance sheet.
+For the year ended December 31, 2021, and 2020, \$89,000 and \$23,000, respectively, was expensed.
 In January 2020, 1,578 shares that were purchased as of December 31, 2019, under the 2019 ESPP, were issued.
-Accordingly, during the first quarter of 2020, approximately \$2,000 of employee payroll deductions accumulated at December 31, 2019, related to acquiring such shares, was transferred from accrued expenses.
-As of December 31, 2019, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+Accordingly, during the first quarter of 2020, approximately \$2,000 of employee payroll deductions accumulated at December 31, 2019, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
 The remaining \$7,000 was returned to the employees.
 As of December 31, 2020, approximately \$32,000 of employee payroll deductions have accumulated and have been recorded in accrued expenses.
 In January 2021, 54,447 shares that were purchased as of December 31, 2020, under the 2020 ESPP, were issued.
-Accordingly, during the first quarter of 2021, approximately \$28,000 of employee payroll deductions accumulated at December 31, 2020, related to acquiring such shares, was transferred from accrued expenses.
-In January 2021, 54,447 shares that were purchased as of December 31, 2020, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
-The remaining \$4,000 was returned to the employees.
+Accordingly, during the first quarter of 2021, approximately \$28,000 of employee payroll deductions accumulated at December 31, 2020, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+The remaining \$4,000 was returned to the employeee payroll deductions accumulated at June 30, 2021, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+The remaining \$7,000 was returned to the employees.
+In January 2022, 129,041 shares that were purchased as of December 31, 2021, under the 2020 ESPP, were issued.
+Accordingly, during the first quarter of 2022, approximately \$40,000 of employee payroll deductions accumulated at December 31, 2021, under the 2020 ESPP, were issued.
+Accordingly, during the first quarter of 2022, approximately \$40,000 of employee payroll deductions accumulated at December 31, 2021, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+The remaining \$7,000 was returned to the employees.

-NOTE 13 - WARRANTS TO PURCHASE COMMON STOCK
+NOTE 15 - WARRANTS TO PURCHASE COMMON STOCK

-The following table summarizes information with respect to outstanding warrants to purchase common stock of the Company at December 31, 2020:
+The following table summarizes information with respect to outstanding warrants to purchase common stock of the Company at December 31, 2021:

 Exercise Number Expiration

 Price Outstanding Date

 \$ 0.50 24,920 November 2024

-\$ 0.57 126,900 February 2025
+\$ 0.57 123,500 February 2025

 \$ 35.00 490,571 December 2023

-\$ 630.00 5,441 October 2021

-\$ 687.50 474 October 2021

-648,306
+638,991